pzmudzinski/OpenGraphReader/README.md

 ## Contributions

-Contributions to OpenGraphSwift are welcome!
+Contributions to OpenGraphReader are welcome!
 Feel free to submit issues or pull requests for improvements or bug fixes.

 ## License

-OpenGraphSwift is available under the MIT license.
+OpenGraphReader is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.